airbus/a653lib/README.md

 ## Operating system and compilers

-The liba653 LIBRARY can be built for the following operating systems and compilers:
+The liba653 LIBRARY can be built for the following operating systems:

-- Linux 32 bits (RHEL7)
+Linux 32/64 bits (RHEL7, ArchLinux, Ubuntu, NixOS)

-- Linux 64 bits (RHEL7)
+In case of the WAMR / Wasmtime variant, clang is the compiler of choice.

 ## Dependencies